Junior Eurovision Song Contest 2005: Running order

 The selection of the running order was conducted in two phases.
 In the first, which took place at the City Hall of Hasselt, there were three draws: one to select the countries that would perform first and last in the contest; a second to decide on the position of the host country; and a third to divided the 14 remaining countries into two groups of five (for the positions 2–6 and 7–11) and one of three (for the positions 13–15).

 The second phase of the selection of the running order was conducted by the JESC Steering Group.
 The group decided on the final positions of the countries within the three groups, taking into account, for example, that no three ballads or no three songs from one European region should be performed consecutively in the contest.
 This system was already applied last year for the festival in Lillehammer.

 Voting

 Voting was the same as the traditional voting system, with each country voting for their 10 favorite songs, with scores of 1–8, 10 and 12.
-It was the first time points 1 through 5 had automatically appeared on the scoreboard, with spokesmen reporting only points 6, 7, 8, 10 and 12.
+It was the first time points 1 through 5 had automatically appeared on the scoreboard, with spokespeople reading out only points 6, 7, 8, 10 and 12.
 The presenters started off by giving all contestants 12 points.